British occupation of Bushehr: Second occupation (1856)

 When Dost Mohammad Khan, the then ruler of Kandahar and Kabul, captured Herat in 1855, Naser al-Din Shah Qajar ordered an expedition to Herat.
 Herat was a city of conflict between Iran, the Russian Empire and Britain.
 With the capture of Herat by Iran, the then British government declared war on Iran.
 Because the Iranian government was indifferent to Britain's response, Britain attacked Bushehr in 1856 and occupied it in retaliation and to pressure Iran to leave Herat.
 At that time, Mohammad Karim Khan Kermani incited the people to resist the British occupation by writing a book titled "Naseriyeh".

 This occupation ended with the Treaty of Paris in 1857.
 Iran pledged to withdraw from Herat and recognize Afghanistan, so British troops left Bushehr.
-On June 12, 1857, while staying in London, Karl Marx wrote an article entitled "The Persian Treaty" and criticized both the clauses of the 1857 Treaty of Paris and Britain for occupying Bushehr and the southern regions.
+On 12 June 1857, while staying in London, Karl Marx wrote an article entitled "The Persian Treaty" and criticized both the clauses of the 1857 Treaty of Paris and Britain for occupying Bushehr and the southern regions.

 Third occupation (1915)

 British command center in Bushehr, 1902.

 Until the middle of the 19th century, British supremacy in the Persian Gulf relied on the development of Bushehr port.
-But from the end of this century, the opinion of other countries such as the German Empire was attracted towards Bushehr and they opened consular offices in Bushehr.
+However, from the end of this century, the opinion of other countries such as the German Empire was attracted towards Bushehr and they opened consular offices in Bushehr.
 Iran's trade relations with Germany and the purchase of ships from it were unpleasant for Britain, which had maintained its customs status.

 According to documents, Wilhelm Wassmuss arrived in Bushehr in 1913 as the second consul of Germany.
-With the start of the First World War in 1914, the German consulate was activated to confront the British.
+With the start of World War I in 1914, the German consulate was activated to confront the British.
 In this way, Wassmuss had close relations with the nomads of southern Iran, including with Rais Ali Delvari.
-On the other hand, Iran declared neutrality to avoid entering the First World War.
-The rivalry between Britain and Germany finally reached its climax with the arrest of two German consular officials in Bushehr by the British forces.
+On the other hand, Iran declared neutrality to avoid entering World War I. The rivalry between Britain and Germany finally reached its climax with the arrest of two German consular officials in Bushehr by the British forces.
 The then government of Iran and the people of Bushehr protested this action.

-On August 8, 1915, a British expeditionary force (consisting largely of British Indian Army troops) entered Bushehr from land and sea with the support of naval artillery and announced the occupation of Bushehr by issuing a city-wide proclamation.
+On 8 August 1915, a British expeditionary force (consisting largely of British Indian Army troops) entered Bushehr from land and sea with the support of naval artillery and announced the occupation of Bushehr by issuing a city-wide proclamation.
 In this announcement, it was stated that Major Arthur Prescott Trevor has taken over all the affairs of the Bushehr government with the position of "Commander of the Military Government on behalf of the British Government".
 On the other hand, because the Iranian government cannot establish "order and security in the city of Bushehr and its surroundings", Britain was forced to take this action.
 According to the announcement, this action was "taken by His Majesty's government due to necessity.
 A necessity due to aboriginal tribes recent unfortunate attack on Bushehr in which two British officers were killed and three soldiers were injured."